Guide

 Unfortunately, the HIPAA rules around marketing are pretty murky—especially since the introduction of the 2013 HIPAA omnibus ruling.
 So, to cover your bases, include a marketing communications opt-in form as part of your intake packet.
 That way, there’s no question as to whether you can market to your patients via email.
 Within your opt-in form, clearly explain the types of communications they’ll receive from you.
 If a patient is hesitant to opt in, explain how those communications will benefit him or her.
 And if the patient still chooses not to opt in, respect that decision and don’t try to pressure him or her into it.

-Speaking of legalities, remember that the email addresses you collect are considered PHI.
+Also, remember that the email addresses you collect are considered PHI.
 Thus, you must handle them accordingly.
-On that note, be sure to verify that your email software vendor understands HIPAA and that it’ll work with you to ensure compliance.
+On that note, be sure to have an email solution that allows you to encrypt the email where PHI or other confidential information is being emailed.

 Wearable Technology

-Lots of people are sporting activity trackers like Fitbit, Garmin, Samsung, and the Apple Watch, which means individuals, businesses, and healthcare professionals can easily monitor physical activity of all kinds.
-And where there’s fitness activity data, there’s also PHI.
+Many people are sporting activity trackers like Fitbit, Garmin, Samsung, and the Apple Watch, which means individuals, businesses, and healthcare professionals can easily monitor physical activity of all kinds.
+And where there’s fitness activity data, there may also be protected health information (PHI).
 That means these seemingly insecure devices are chock full of protected health information, which is leading many experts to question whether wearable technology is HIPAA-compliant.
-In most cases, the answer is “no.”

 However, there’s more clarity regarding devices used in remote therapeutic monitoring.
 Because RTM devices are an extension of services provided by a covered entity (their therapist), HIPAA guidelines apply between patient and provider—and the company supplying the wearable or software.

-And speaking of selling data, a recent review in Science Translational Medicine provides some anxiety-producing statistics for wearables consumers: “The U.S. Federal Trade Commission recently tested 12mHealth and fitness apps and found that consumer data from these apps were being sent to 76 different third-party companies.
+Selling data is a very sticky subject as well.
+There are restrictions under HIPAA on the sale of data.
+This should be addressed with your compliance advisors with caution.
+Fitness apps are one area that should be addressed with caution.
+A recent review in Science Translational Medicine provides some anxiety-producing statistics for wearables consumers: “The U.S. Federal Trade Commission recently tested 12mHealth and fitness apps and found that consumer data from these apps were being sent to 76 different third-party companies.
 Some of the data shared include the phone’s unique device identifier as well as the owner’s running routes, dietary habits, and sleep patterns.
 A similar analysis of 43 fitness apps found that 40% were collecting what was classified as high-risk data—addresses, financial information, full name, health information, location, date of birth, or zip code—and more than 55% were sharing data with third-party analytical services that could potentially link those data with data from other apps.”

 You don’t have to handle HIPAA all on your own.